Flushing & Locking Practices

 1. FOUR FUNDAMENTAL PRINCIPLES FOR CLINICAL PRACTICE

-Despite the lack of definitive evidence to support recommendations for locking practices to prevent CVAD occlusion, the following four clinical practices are evident in the literature are:
+Despite the lack of definitive evidence to support recommendations for locking practices to prevent central venous access device (CVAD) occlusion, the following four clinical practices are evident in the literature:

 1. Education and competency: